-Forest and Bird are delighted with what has been achieved in such a short period of time, due to the efforts of our planters and the support of our sponsors.
-18,000 Pioneer and Podocarp trees will be planted in the 2015 year and a further 22,000 in the 2016 year there may be some further infill planting in the 2017 year.
-This is the all subject to funding, should organisations or individuals be interested to talk with F&B in regards further funding options please contact Ian Price by phone (03) 5459018 or email
+Forest and Bird are delighted that the planting of all the areas of the flats has been completed, there may be some further infill planting in the 2017 year.
+Should organisations or individuals be interested to talk with F&B in regards further funding options please contact Ian Price by phone (03) 5459018 or email

 Facts and figures